A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Existing Estimators

 with respect to $\lambda$ and $k$.
-Because this likelihood does not admit closed-form solutions, numerical optimization is generally required.
-These likelihood-based estimators serve as important benchmarks and motivate our subsequent extension to right-censored distance data.
+Because closed-form solutions are unavailable, numerical optimization is required.
+These likelihood-based estimators provide an important benchmark for the complete-data setting and motivate our extension to right-censored distance data in the next section.